How to help kids cope with anxiety

 - Low self-confidence.
 Does your child make off-hand comments about being stupid or ugly?
 Low self-confidence often goes hand-in-hand with depression and anxiety.

 - Changes in eating and sleeping habits.
 The classic picture of a depressed child is one who sleeps all the time and eats a lot.
-However sleeping less and eating less are also causes for concern.
+However, don’t ignore a decrease in their eating patterns or difficulty sleeping.
+Anxiety can manifest in a lot of different ways, so any change in sleeping and eating habits are causes for concern.

 - Irritability and anger.
 Anxious or depressed children and teens – particularly boys – are much more likely to express their feelings through anger and emotional outbursts than adults.